-- Communicate with the ward on a regular basis to the extent feasible. - Consider whether to provide funds on a regular basis for the ward's use where appropriate.
+- Communicate on a regular basis to the extent feasible. - Consider whether to provide funds on a regular basis for the ward's use where appropriate.

-STANDARD 7.4 The Conservator shall use due diligence in determining who shall be retained to provide professional services in the management of the ward's income and assets.
+The conservator shall use due diligence in determining who shall be retained to provide professional services in the management of the ward's income and assets.